apluslms/a-plus-rst-tools/README.md

 allow_assistant_viewing = True # May assistants view submissions?
 allow_assistant_grading = False # May assistants grade submissions?

+# Default rules for revealing submission feedback and model solutions.
+# Can be overridden in module aplusmeta directive, or in questionnaire/submit
+# directives.
+# See instructions in chapter 'Defining reveal rules'.
+reveal_submission_feedback = 'immediate'
+reveal_model_solutions = 'deadline'

 # List of JavaScript and CSS URLs for the A+ head URLs course setting.
 # A+ adds these to every course page.
 course_head_urls = [